 Times and Durations

 72-hr Timed.
-Start: Thursday (18 Apr 2019) at 5pm, End: Sunday (21 Apr) at 6pm
+Start: Thursday at Noon, End: Sunday at Noon

 100k.
-Start: Saturday (20 Apr 2019) at 5am, End: Sunday (21 Apr) at 7am
+Start: Saturday at 6am, End: Sunday at 800am, 26 hrs

 50k.
-Start: Saturday (20 Apr 2019) at 7am, End: Saturday (20 Apr) at Dusk (~8pm)
+Start: Saturday at 7am, End: Saturday at Dusk (~8pm)

-The DT 100 (also DoubleTap 100) is a 100 mile, 100 km, 50 km, and 72 hour trail race in the Cohutta Mountains in northern Georgia.
+The Stone Anvil is a 200 mile, 100 mile, 100 km, 50 km, and 72 hour trail race in the Cohutta Mountains in northern Georgia.
 The event is held inside the Fort Mountain State Park.
 The course consists of an inner (clockwise) loop and an outer (counter-clockwise) loop that is a loop of about 20 miles with 5000 feet of elevation gain.
 Two taps are made on the Pinhoti trail that add 3.4 miles and roughly 1500 feet of elevation gain.
 The start/finish area is located at the Old Fort area of the Park.
 There are four aid points, one check station (with water), and one water point on the loop.
 Because of the hard climbs, there is an abundance of aid on the course.
 The completion of each loop is at the Cool Springs AS.
 Crew access will be allow at three main aid points (Lakeside, Cool Springs Overlook, and the Park Entrance).
 In general, the Park and course are family friendly and supporters are able to interact with their runner many times during the race.
 Some of the Fort Mountain trails are technical (i.e., sections of the Gahuti trail) but much of the course is rolling double-wide trails...with lite, hard, and brutal climbs.
 Cutoff times will be strictly enforced during later loops for runner safety.

 The first two loops will also include running down and up the Pinhoti Connector.
 This provides a metaphorical "Double Tap" on the Pinhoti Trail.
 With that the DoubleTop/DoubleTap race kicks off the Pinhoti Slam (DoubleTop, Georgia Jewel, Pinhoti 100).

 100 Mile race: The 100M race consists of 5 loops.
-The start time is 3am.

 100 km race: The 100k race consists of 3 loops.
-The start time is 5am, with a 7am "late" start.

 50 km race: The 50k race consists of 1 1/2 loops.
-The start time is 7am.

 Crew vehicles: Please consider the terrain and maneuver areas when choosing your crew vehicle(s).
 Do not use an RV or pull a trailer.
 For moving between aid stations, use smaller vehicles or share rides.
 If the roads become icy, then the Park Manager may close the upper road and crew will have to walk to the Cool Springs Overlook AS.